data301-2021-winter1/project-group01-project/README.md

 ## Team Members

 - Person 1: Hello my name is Jarod Guigon, I am a third year computer science student.
-- Person 2: one sentence about you!
+- Person 2: Hey, my name is Harshal Patel, I am also a third year computer science student.
 - Person 3: one sentence about you!

 ## Images